upmcplanetracker/firewalla-huge-blocklists/README.md

 ```

 ### Step 3: The Unbound Config
 Now that the blocklist file exists, point Unbound to it.
+If you already have other things in your .conf file, such as DNS over TLS, you can add this into the same .conf file.

 **File Path:** `/home/pi/.firewalla/config/unbound_local/unbound_custom.conf`